 Pre-Payment Plans With Funeral Homes.
 When selling consumers on a prepayment plan, the funeral home is wearing two hats: agreeing to provide the goods and services specified, and also acting as an insurance broker eligible to claim an additional fee as a commission.
 Some prepayment plans are paid in a lump sum or installments, with some or all of the money deposited in trust with the funeral home as trustee; others are funded as insurance contracts—in which the funeral home is the named beneficiary and owns the death benefits.
 Not only does the policy purchaser give up all rights to own and control the money invested, but the funeral home is generally free to pocket any interest earnings or growth in the benefit above that specified in the plan.

 After copious consumer complaints and lawsuits, there are now a number of legal controls on how the funeral industry can handle and invest funds marked for future services.
 But the fixes have been far from perfect—and many people too grief-stricken, stressed, or confused to press for the legal protections that do exist.
 In addition, many states require funeral homes to put only a portion of the prepaid money into a managed trust.
-When disputes have arisen, only the portion of the pre-paid money in the trust, sometimes as little as 60% of the total, may be protected and available to the consumer.
+When disputes have arisen, only the portion of the pre-paid money in the trust, may be protected and available to the consumer.

 Finally, there are still reported abuses of mismanaged “preneed” or “prearrangement” accounts—and a number of states prohibit the arrangement completely for burial goods and services.
 Some potential problems: